OpenScienceLabs/opensciencelabs.github.io/pages/blog/scicookie-collaborating-and-learning/index.md

 ---
 # Scicookie

-The SciCookie template, developed by Open Science Labs, is a Python package based on the Cookieninja A Cookiecutter Fork command-line utility.
+The SciCookie template, developed by Open Science Labs, is a project template tool package, that uses Cookieninja as a backend, a Cookiecutter fork.
 Functioning as a versatile boilerplate, it facilitates project creation for both beginners and experienced developers, streamlining the process and saving considerable time.
-Cookieninja provides an initial project layout with recommended tools, workflows, and structure.
+SciCookie provides an initial project layout with recommended tools, workflows, and structure.
 Additionally, it incorporates features like automatic documentation generation, automated testing, and project-specific configuration to enhance the development workflow.
 The template is aligned with PyOpenSci recommendations, derived from ongoing research on tools, libraries, best practices, and workflows in scientific Python.
 As a result, SciCookie offers authors a standardized starting point for projects that can be easily adjusted to meet specific requirements while maintaining industry standards.

 ## Benefits of using SciCookie